 The colors used to map the gray values can be selected.
-The buttons at each end of the color strips ( model or model) will bring up the color dialog separately, which allows select the start and end colors of the range.
+The buttons at each end of the color strips (bring up the color dialog separately, which allows select the start and end colors of the range.

-12.15 Range ··· Shift+R
+12.15 Range · · · Shift+R